UPDATE 3-U.S. lifts Iran sanctions on one unit of Chinese shipping giant COSCO

 The United States on Friday lifted sanctions on one of two units of the Chinese tanker company COSCO, the U.S. Treasury said, partially reversing its punishment on the company for transporting Iranian oil after China complained about the measure in trade talks with Washington.
 President Donald Trump's administration on Sept.
 25 blacklisted two units of COSCO, named after the northeastern Chinese port of Dalian.
 The move sent worldwide freight costs to record highs and disrupted the global shipping market.

 A top Chinese official had raised the COSCO issue in the U.S. trade talks, said one source who spoke on condition of anonymity and is familiar with the Chinese government's position.
 The trade talks earlier this month resulted in a "Phase One" deal, defusing an 18-month trade war that hurt global growth.
-Daniel Pilarkski, a sanctions expert and partner at Watson Farley & Williams law firm, said the delisting would likely work as a chit for Washington as trade talks move to the next phase.
+Daniel Pilarski, a sanctions expert, and partner at Watson Farley & Williams law firm said the delisting would likely work as a chit for Washington as trade talks move to the next phase.

-"Working in the backdrop of all of this are the U.S. trade discussions with China that seems to be going better now with the deal, there’s been a little bit of a thawing on that front."
+"Working in the backdrop of all of this are the U.S. trade discussions with China that seem to be going better now with the deal, there's been a little bit of thawing on that front."
 STATE DEPARTMENT TOOK LEAD, TREASURY CLEANED UP

 The delisting was also the administration's latest effort to soften the impact of the Sept.
 25 sanctions, which sent shock waves through shipping markets.
 The Dalian COSCO units have only about 40 tankers, but Washington's sanctions last year led to confusion about whether they applied to the parent company's fleet of more than 1,000 ships.